eli-imaginet/starter_template/README.md

 ## Welcome,

+*Using This Template Guarantees You The Latest WordPress, Bootstrap, JQuery Versions*

 1. Clone the repository
 2. Cd into the cloned folder
 3. Install dependencies by typing in the console `npm install` or `npm ci` the latter is much faster